-- I had 40 stocks with a dividend yield higher than the historical average dividend yield and
+- I have 37 stocks with a dividend yield higher than the historical average dividend yield

 - I had 9 stocks with a dividend yield higher than the historical high dividend yield,